Published on November 29, 2016

 Brrr.
-While some animals have disappeared into hibernation (groundhogs), dug into the mud (snapping turtles) and flown south to warmer climates (red-winged blackbird), winter remains a busy time of year for the creatures that call the Don Valley home.
+While some animals have disappeared into hibernation (groundhogs), dug into the mud (snapping turtles) and flown south to warmer climates (red-winged blackbird), winter remains a busy time of year for creatures that call the Don Valley home.

-The easiest way to spot them is by the tracks left in the snow - two long marks of the hind feet ahead of two dots made by the front feet.
+The easiest way to spot them is by the tracks left in the snow: two long marks of the hind feet ahead of two dots made by the front feet.
 You’ll know they were racing, possibly away from predators like coyotes, foxes, owls and hawks, if the hind feet are farther ahead of the front feet.

-3 – Red Tail Hawk – It’s always an exciting moment to see the reddish tail of an adult hawk gracefully swooping over the Weston Family Quarry Garden.
+Red-Tailed Hawk – It’s always an exciting moment to see the reddish tail of an adult hawk gracefully swooping over the Weston Family Quarry Garden.
 It’s the perfect windy perch to peer down at their prey from the ledges above.

-4 – White-Tailed Deer – The reddish fur of the white-tailed deer turns greyish in the winter – a great camouflage for its habitat.
+White-Tailed Deer – The reddish fur of the white-tailed deer turns greyish in the winter, a great camouflage for its habitat.
 They generally travel in small groups, eating buds and shoots and sitting low on the edge of a main trail.

 You may not see them, other than the two-toed prints on the ground.
 They can hear you from almost a kilometre away, and are quick to split, reaching peak speeds of almost 50km/h and covering almost 9 metres in a single leap.